wootfish/eli.sohl.com/drafts/obsidian.md

 Some more interactive examples would be nice, as would examples of animations or examples with more complex styling.

+I've got plenty of ideas for examples of all complexity levels and would be happy to workshop examples with anyone who feels like making contributions here.

 # Conclusion